eclipsesrl/udesly-docs/docs/shopify-glossary.md

 ## Handle
 Handles are used to identify Shopify objects, such as products, collections, blogs, articles, menus.
 By default, a handle is the object's title in lowercase with any spaces and special characters replaced by hyphens (-).

-For example, a page with the title *"About Us"* can be accessed get the handle *about-us.*
+For example, a page with the title *"About Us"* can be accessed by putting the handle *about-us.*

 ## Template page
 If you have a Shopify online store, then you can create webpages in your Shopify admin.
 Webpages contain information that rarely changes or that customers will reference often, like an *"About Us"* page or a *"Contact Us"* page.
 For each page you create in Shopify, you can choose the template.